venkatadri-ch/IDS-SIEM-Integration-for-Intrusion-Detection/README.md

 - Security Monitoring and Threat Detection Concepts – Understanding how to detect and analyze suspicious activities.

 - Network Traffic Analysis – Capturing and interpreting logs from IDS tools for network security insights.
+- SPL - Search Processing Language is Splunk's query language, used to search, analyze, and visualize machine data indexed in Splunk

  ### Tools Used

 - Splunk Enterprise – For centralized log management, analysis, dashboards, and alerting (installed on Windows).